bitrise-io/devcenter/forestry-help.md

 1. Select and copy the links of the commits in your browser's address bar and add them to the review task(s) in ClickUp.
 2. Move your writing tasks to _Blocked_ status.

+### Publishing an article

+Once the review is done and the article is approved, we are ready to publish.

+1. Copy the contents of the article in the `For review` section in to the article in its "proper" place.
+For example, if you edited the _Quick Start Guide to Bitrise_ article, copy the content from the article in the `For review` section to the article in the `Getting started` section.
+2. If the `Draft` setting is `ON`, turn it off.
+Once it's off, click `Save`.

+And done!
+Forestry will push your article into the repository and GitHub pages will build it.

+### Images and links

+### Note, info, warning

+Forestry supports using snippets to quickly add shortcodes to your content.
+In our case, the snippets include all message boxes which are HTML codes inserted directly into the content, parsed when building the site.

+NOTE: You can only insert snippets from the WYSIWYG editor.

+1. Place the cursor where you wish to insert a message box.
+2. Open the Snippets menu on the bottom toolbar.
+3. Select the type of message box you need.
+4. Enter the title of your message between the quotation marks after `title=.`
+5. Enter the content of your message between the quotation marks after `content=`.